abdulmbhuiya/abdulmb.github.io/README.md

 ## About me

 I am a Ph.D. candidate in Bioengineering at the UC Berkeley-UCSF Bioengineering Graduate Program.
-My research centers on creating innovative point-of-care diagnostic assays and devices, and leveraging CRISPR technology for rapid, multiplexed RNA detection.
-Notably, I have developed and implemented cost-effective AI-based mobile microscopy platforms for detecting soil-transmitted helminths in Bangladesh, effectively bridging cutting-edge research and impactful field applications.
+My research centers on creating innovative point-of-care diagnostic assays and devices, and leveraging CRISPR technology for rapid, multiplexed and qunatitative RNA detection.

+During my PhD, I developed innovative Cas13-based diagnostic platforms for direct RNA detection from patient samples, enabling compact fluorescence-based readouts and multiplexing via barcoded bead tethering.
+This system not only facilitates the simultaneous detection of multiple RNA targets but also provides a novel framework for studying Cas13 reaction kinetics on a 2D surface, offering new insights into its mechanistic behavior.
+Additionally, I designed and deployed cost-effective, AI-powered mobile microscopy platforms for detecting soil-transmitted helminth eggs in stool samples in Bangladesh, translating cutting-edge research into real-world public health impact.

 My experience extends to leading and collaborating with cross-functional, interdisciplinary teams across the globe.
 My passion lies in advancing digital healthcare technologies that significantly improve access to basic healthcare, enhance public health surveillance, and support targeted interventions.
 Beyond my research, I am deeply committed to education and mentorship.
-I have crafted educational programs and mentored a diverse array of students, including those from underrepresented backgrounds, spanning high school to graduate levels.
-Through these efforts, I aim to instill a thorough understanding of bioengineering principles and their practical applications, preparing the next generation to tackle real-world challenges.
+I helped design educational programs and mentored a diverse array of students, including those from underrepresented backgrounds, spanning high school to graduate levels.

 ## Skills
 __Wet lab skills__